Dam safety FAQ

 The risk of a major seismic event has always been present in British Columbia, particularly on Vancouver Island.

 Canada gets approximately 4,000 earthquakes a year.
 More than half of these occur in British Columbia and adjoining areas.
-The Lower Mainland and Vancouver Island typically get about 400 earthquakes a year.
+The Lower Mainland and Vancouver Island typically get about 400 earthquakes a year, the vast majority of which are not felt by anyone.

 Damage caused by an earthquake isn't just about magnitude, it's also about the proximity of a structure to the epicentre of the earthquake and the duration of the shaking.